fly-lang/fly/llvm/docs/CommandGuide/bugpoint.rst

 **--mlimit** *megabytes*

- Specifies an upper limit on memory usage of the optimization and codegen.
+ Specifies an upper limit on memory usage of the optimization and GenStmt.
 Set to zero to disable the limit.

 **--output** *filename*